 Your nose is stuffy, your throat is scratchy, and your head is pounding.
 Is it a cold or the seasonal flu?
-Symptoms can overlap, so unless your doctor runs a flu test — a quick check done with a swab from the back of your nose or throat — it’s hard to know for sure.
+Symptoms can overlap, so unless your doctor runs a rapid flu test — a quick check done with a cotton swab from the back of your nose or throat — it’s hard to know for sure.

 - runny or stuffy nose

 - mild tiredness

 - moderate to high fever, although not everyone with the flu will run a fever

 - shaking chills

 - severe muscle or body aches

 - stuffy and runny nose

 - severe fatigue that may last up to two weeks